BehroozMansouri/TangentCFT/README.md

 # Dataset
 To evaluate our embedding model we used [NTCIR-12 dataset](https://www.cs.rit.edu/~rlaz/NTCIR-12_MathIR_Wikipedia_Corpus.zip), focusing on formula retrieval task.
 The collection contains over 590000 mathematical formulas from Wikipedia with 20 formula queries with their relevant formulas.
 For comparison with previous approaches we used bpref score to evaluate the top-1000 relevant formulas.
-Also one can easily use anydataset, such as [Math Stach Exchange] (https://math.stackexchange.com/), in form of csv file of latex formula and formula ids (separated by $$ sign) to train a new model.
+Also, one can easily use anydataset, such as [Math Stach Exchange] (https://math.stackexchange.com/), in form of csv file of latex formula and formula ids (separated by $$ sign) to train a new model.

 # Running TangentCFT
 Here are the steps to do the Tangent-CFT embeddings.